Mixing Red Wine, Chit chat and Curry

 When the onion mixture starts losing its pungent smell and slowly goes brown in parts, add the chili, turmeric and tomato.

 This is the only tricky part of the recipe.
 You just have to fry all this until the onion and tomato mixture tastes smooth and cooked in your mouth.
+The masala paste will also turn a rich red colour.

 When it does, add the coconut milk, lower the heat and simmer for about 10 minutes.
 Then add the raw prawns, stirring gently until cooked.